0xMatthew/CLARA/README.md

 **C**ommand **L**ine **A**ssistant with **R**tx **A**cceleration

 ## overview
 CLARA transforms your plain english instructions into actionable CLI commands with the press of one key, all within PowerShell!
 Clara uses TensorRT-LLM to build an optimized Llama 13b LLM model for efficient inference on NVIDIA GPUs.
-NVIDIA with TensorRT-LLM, Ampere (30 series GPUs) and better experience significant performance gains during inference.
+NVIDIA Ampere cards (30 series GPUs) and better experience significant performance gains during inference when using TensorRT-LLM.

 ## installation
 see the [quickstart](docs/QUICKSTART.md/#installation-using-windowswindows_installerps1-script) for installation steps with an easy-to-use install script. or, if you prefer, there are [manual setup steps](docs/QUICKSTART.md/#manual-setup) instead.